By Sarah Ruhl

 Directed by Brandon Weinbrenner

 An incessantly ringing cell phone in a quiet café.
 A stranger at the next table who has had enough.
 And a dead man.
-So begins Dead Man’s Cell Phone, a wildly imaginative comedy by Sarah Ruhl (The Clean House).
-An off the wall play about the odyssey of a woman forced to confront her own assumptions about morality, redemption, and the need to connect in a technologically obsessed world.
+So begins Dead Man’s Cell Phone, a wildly imaginative comedy by MacArthur “Genius” Sarah Ruhl (The Clean House).
+An off-the-wall play about the odyssey of a woman forced to confront her own assumptions about morality, redemption, and the need to connect in a technologically obsessed world.

 Houston Chronicle review: “Joy and humor in the random connections the universe delights in making”